-Acelarin, our most advanced product candidate, is a potential first-in-class ProTide that has been evaluated in over 180 patients.
+Acelarin, our most advanced product candidate, is a potential first-inclass ProTide that has been evaluated in over 250 patients.
 Acelarin is a ProTide transformation of gemcitabine that we believe could replace gemcitabine in certain cancer indications and have utility across a range of other cancers.
-In a Phase 1 dose-ranging study in 49 evaluable patients with advanced metastatic solid tumours.
-Acelarin was well tolerated, achieved a 78% disease control rate and was associated with intracellular levels of active anti-cancer metabolite over 200 times higher than those reported for gemcitabine.
-A subset of 14 evaluable patients with relapsed/ refractory gynaecological cancers achieved a 93% disease control rate.
-In a Phase 1b dose-ranging study in 23 evaluable patients with recurrent ovarian cancer, Acelarin was combined with carboplatin and achieved a 96% disease control rate.
-Based on these disease control rates and the tolerability profile, we have initiated a Phase 2 study of Acelarin in patients with platinum-resistant ovarian cancer, for which we expect to report interim data in 2018.
-Acelarin is also being evaluated in another Phase 1b study in patients with locally advanced or metastatic biliary tract cancers to determine its optimal dose in combination with cisplatin.
-In January 2018, we announced interim results on the first eight patients recruited.
-In addition to the combination being well-tolerated, a response rate of 50% was achieved including one complete response and three partial responses.
-Based on these results, we are planning to commence a Phase 3 study of Acelarin plus cisplatin in patients with biliary tract cancer in 2018.
+In a Phase 1 dose-ranging study in 49 evaluable patients with advanced metastatic solid tumours, Acelarin was well tolerated, achieved a 78% disease control rate and was associated with intracellular levels of active anti-cancer metabolite over 200 times higher than those reported for gemcitabine.
+A subset of 14 evaluable patients with relapsed/refractory gynaecological cancers achieved a 93% disease control rate.
+In a Phase 1b doseranging study in 23 evaluable patients with recurrent ovarian cancer, Acelarin was combined with carboplatin and achieved a 96% disease control rate.
+Based on these disease control rates and the tolerability profile, a Phase 1b study of Acelarin is being conducted in patients with locally advanced or metastatic biliary tract cancers to determine its optimal dose in combination with cisplatin.
+In October 2018, at the European Society for Medical Oncology (ESMO) 2018 Congress, we announced combined results from cohorts 1 and 2 of this study, also known as the ABC-08 study, in which Acelarin in combination with cisplatin was observed to continue to achieve approximately a doubling of the response rate expected with the standard of care, gemcitabine plus cisplatin.
+In addition, these results showed the combination was well-tolerated and several patients achieved significant reductions in their tumour volume as well as further tumour shrinkage over time.
+Based on these and other previously announced interim data, and contingent upon regulatory guidance and other factors, we are planning to open a Phase 3 study of Acelarin plus cisplatin in patients with biliary tract cancer in 2019.
+Acelarin is also being evaluated in a Phase 2 study in patients with platinum-resistant ovarian cancer, for which we expect to report interim data in 2019.
 In addition, the National Cancer Research Institute in the United Kingdom is facilitating a Phase 3 study of Acelarin for the treatment of patients with pancreatic cancer.
-In January 2018, we reported that 100 patients had been enrolled in this study.
-The disease control rates referred to above include complete responses, partial responses and stable disease, measured by radiographic assessment to determine changes in tumour size, and evaluated using the standard scoring system known as Response Evaluation Criteria in solid tumours, or RECIST.
+As of May 2019, more than 180 out of an expected 328 patients had been enrolled in this study.
+The disease control rates referred to above include complete responses, partial responses and stable disease, measured by radiographic assessment to determine changes in tumour size, and evaluated using the standard scoring system known as Response Evaluation Criteria in Solid Tumours, or RECIST.
 The disease control rates are based on investigator assessment of tumour response in a limited number of patients and may not be predictive of or consistent with the results of later studies.